ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ### Use with JavaScript

-The add another component relies on JavaScript.
+The 'add another' component relies on JavaScript.

-Set up your service that if JavaScript is not available the page will reload with the additional form elements after the ‘add another’ button is selected.
+Set up your service so that when JavaScript is not available, the page will reload with the additional form elements after the ‘add another’ button is selected.

 ### Error messages